Scttbow/Mywebsite/README.md

 <div class="container">
     <section class="bio">
         <h2>About Me</h2>
         <p> I'm a curious mind fascinated by the intersection of people and technology.
-I recently built this website to experiement with user experience design.</p>
+I recently built this code to experiment with user experience design.</p>
     </div>

 <div class="footer">